bambielli/bambielli.github.io/_posts/2016-03-09-sorting-algorithms.md

  //array that is itself in sorted order. mergedArr1 = [2, 4];

- //Next the right hand branch of merge sort is traversed. subArr2 = [3,1];
+ //Next the right half of the array is split. subArr2 = [3,1];
  subArr5 = [3], subArr6 = [1]

- //Then it is combined in to a sorted merged array. mergedArr2 = [1,3];
+ //Then, it is combined in to a sorted merged array. mergedArr2 = [1,3];

  //finally, elements are combined from the two merged arrays in to an array
- //of `startingArr.length`, which is the final sorted array.
+ //of `startingArr.length`, which is returned as the final sorted array.

  finalArr = [1, 2, 3, 4]